opendaylight/releng-builder/docs/jenkins.rst

 The Jenkins jobs are run on build minions (executors) which are created on an as-needed basis.
 If no idle build minions are available a new VM is brought up.
 This process can take up to 2 minutes.
-Once the build minion has finished a job, it will remain online for 45 minutes before shutting down.
-Subsequent jobs will use an idle build minion if available.
+Once the build minion has finished a job, it will be destroyed.

 Our Jenkins master supports many types of dynamic build minions.
 If you are creating custom jobs then you will need to have an idea of what type of minions